Afghanistan: Taliban claim attack targeting defense minister | DW | 04.08.2021

 The bombing attack killed at least eight people and wounded 20.
 The minister was not hurt, but the Taliban warned of more attacks against top government officials.

-Taliban militants carried out an attack targeting Afghanistan's acting defense minister's house in Kabul, a spokesman for the group said on Wednesday.
+An attack targeting Afghanistan's acting defense minister's house in Kabul left at least eight people dead and 20 wounded, the Interior Ministry said on Wednesday.

-The minister, Bismellah Mohammadi, survived, but the attack left at least eight people dead, Afghanistan's Interior Ministry said.

-At least another 20 people were wounded in the blast near the home of the minister in the city's Shirpur area late on Tuesday.

-"Last night a martyrdom attack was carried out on the defence minister's residence," Taliban spokesman Zabihullah Mujahid said in a statement, adding that more "retaliatory operations" against top government officials were being planned.
+Taliban militants claimed responsibility for the attack.
+A Taliban spokesman said more "retaliatory operations" against top government officials were being planned.

+The attack comes as the insurgent group presses ahead with an offensive across Afghanistan, seizing control of much of the country's rural areas.

 More to follow...